zahramoghaddasi/First-Assignment-RegEx/README.md

 ## Getting Started 🚀

-To get started with this assignment, you need to clone the repository provided.
+To get started with this assignment, you need to Fork this repository and clone the fork to your local machine.
 The repository contains the problem statements, source files, and unit tests.

 ## Prerequisites ✅